typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 - This is a fairly simple component that will list all the search results obtained by the `useHits` hook.
 - The `useHits` hook automatically connects to the nearest parent InstantSearch context and is subscribed to the state changes.
 - It provides access to the current search results.
-- Along with the actual search results it also returns a lot of other metadata about the search state.
+- It also provides additional metadata about the current search state.

 ### components/BookCard.tsx